catinapoke/yet-another-procedural-generator/README.md

 6. For of war
 7. Lazy generating by moving player
 8. Generating whole map by clicking seond time button "Generate"
+9. Height map, Moisture map and Heat map are combining into climat map that is being displayed in window

 **Program in action**